mxkrn/pytorch-groovae/README.md

 ## Groove

-`Groove` is a variational autoencoder (VAE) that expects a "naive" drum sequence and returns to us the most likely groove mapping.
+`Groove` is a basically a PyTorch implementation of GrooVAE (https://github.com/magenta/magenta/tree/master/magenta/models/music_vae) which is a variational autoencoder (VAE) network that expects a "naive" drum sequence and returns to us the most likely groove mapping.
 The groove mapping consists of microtiming and velocity profiles for each instrument at each timestep.

 ## Syncopate